pawanpaudel93/go-m3u-parser/README.md

 func (p *M3uParser) FilterBy(key string, filters []string, retrieve bool) {

-        """Filter streams infomation.
+        """Filter streams information.
-        It retrieves/removes stream information from streams information list using filter/s on key.
+        It retrieves/removes stream information from streams information slice using filter/s on key.

+        Parameters:
-        key: Key can be single or nested. eg. key='name', key='language-name'
+        - key: Key can be single or nested. eg. key='name', key='language-name'
-        filters: List of filter/s to perform the retrieve or remove operation.
+        - filters: Slice of filter/s to perform the retrieve or remove operation.
-        retrieve: True to retrieve and False for removing based on key.
+        - retrieve: True to retrieve and False for removing based on key.
         """

 }

 func (p *M3uParser) ResetOperations() {

-        """Reset the stream information list to initial state before various operations."""
+        """Reset the stream information slice to initial state before various operations."""

 }

 func (p *M3uParser) RemoveByExtension(extension []string) {

         """Remove stream information with certain extension/s.
-        It removes stream information from streams information list based on extension/s provided.
+        It removes stream information from streams information slice based on extension/s provided.

+        Parameters:
-        extension: Name of the extension like mp4, m3u8 etc. It is slice of extension/s.
+        - extension: Name of the extension like mp4, m3u8 etc. It is slice of extension/s.
         """

 }